 You Can Change the Rent Due Date.
-As a property manager, we often accommodate our property owners in case of a late rent payment to make sure they receive their rent checks on time.
-And we view late rent payments as free money – a ten percent return (the maximum a Philadelphia landlord can charge as a late fee charge) is a pretty good return for a few days wait.
+As property managers, we often accommodate our property owners in case of a late rent payment to make sure they receive their rent checks on time.
+And we view late rent payments as free money – a ten percent return (the maximum a Philadelphia landlord can charge as a late fee charge) is a pretty good return for a few days’ wait.

 But maybe that’s not your situation.
 If not here’s a tip.

 Remember a landlord can adjust the tenant’s rent due date to accommodate the possibility of a possible late rent payment.
 Rents from your rental property might be due on the 1st of every month, but in Philadelphia, your tenants still legally have a grace period.
 And they will surely use it.

 And some of your rental property tenants will pay late – meaning, past their rent due date, past the Philadelphia mandatory rent grace period.